If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 2. Putting adjectives before the noun every time

-English speakers naturally want to say adjective + noun, but Spanish usually prefers noun + adjective.
+English speakers naturally want to do this, but Spanish usually prefers noun + adjective.

 3. Translating English question structure directly